rogerkeays/vimliner/README.md

 Since version 1.3, Vimliner includes the additional query functions below.
-The query results are displayed in a quickfix list in a separate tab, and you can easily jump to the matching lines by pressing `<Enter>`.
+The query results are displayed in a quickfix list in a separate tab, and you can easily jump to the matching lines by pressing `Enter`.

- - `:Filter regexp` : displays lines matching `regexp` from the current file
+ - `:Filter regexp` displays lines matching `regexp` from the current file
- - `:Find regexp` : displays lines matching `regexp` from all `.log` files in the current directory
+ - `:Find regexp` displays lines matching `regexp` from all `.log` files in the current directory
- - `:Actions` : show today's list of deadlines, habits and goals
+ - `:Actions` show today's list of deadlines, habits and goals
- - `:Tomorrow` : show tomorrow's list of deadlines, habits and goals
+ - `:Tomorrow` show tomorrow's list of deadlines, habits and goals

 Deadlines are defined by adding a date preceded by an exclamation mark.
 The date format should be `YYYYMMDD`.
 A semicolon is required with spacing to